scartill/zev/README.md

 - **Note:** This project runs on top of LLM APIs like OpenAI, Google's Gemini, or [Ollama](https://ollama.com/).

+## 📦 Dependencies

+For clipboard functionality (copying and pasting) to work properly, you may need to install:

+- On Linux: `xclip` or `xsel` (for X11) or `wl-clipboard` (for Wayland)
+- On macOS: No additional dependencies needed
+- On Windows: No additional dependencies needed

 ## 🎮 Usage

 #### Option 1: Interactive Mode